UPTAC-KomSai-v2/General-Laboratory-Item-Database-System/README.md

 # **General Laboratory Item Management System (GLIMS)**
-A Java-based system for managing laboratory equipment and materials in educational institutions.
+A Java-based system for managing laboratory equipment and materials at the University of the Philippines Tacloban.
 ## ⚙️ **System Requirements**
 - Java Runtime Environment (JRE) 11+
 - MySQL Server 8.0+